-Research seminars are devoted to the writing of a major paper in a particular historical field or on a particular period or topic, and they train the student in the analysis of particular historical problems, in research techniques, and in writing; these are the nuts and bolts of later work on a dissertation.
+Research seminars are devoted to the writing of a major paper in a particular historical field or on a particular period or topic.
+They train the student in the analysis of particular historical problems, in research techniques, and in writing, which are the nuts and bolts of later work on a dissertation.

-In some fields, students frequently enroll in tutorials (e.g., Readings in East Asian History [L22 610], Readings in African History [L22 613]).
+In some fields, students frequently enroll in tutorials (e.g., L22 610 Readings in East Asian History or L22 613 Readings in African History).
 In tutorials, between one and four students work closely with a tenured faculty member (i.e., an associate professor or professor).

 Graduate students may also occasionally enroll in undergraduate courses to acquire a broader mastery of a specific field or topic.
 If they do so, they must arrange extra course work with the instructor to qualify for full graduate credit.
-Most undergraduate courses open to graduate enrollment will have a corresponding course number at the 500 level to enable students to enroll for the full 4 units of graduate credit.
+Undergraduate courses open to graduate enrollment will have a corresponding course number at the 500/5000 level to enable students to enroll for graduate credit.